Cinderblook/cinderblook.github.io/content/blog/Terraform-vSphere-WinServ-Deployment.md

 2. Use Terraform to deploy 4 virtual machines into a vSphere environment
 3. Use Ansible to configure these 4 virtual machines as desired

-**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/vSphere/vSphere-WinServ-Deployment) at the repository!**
+**Check out all of the configuration files on [GitHub (vSphere-WinServ-Deployment)](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/vSphere/vSphere-WinServ-Deployment) at the repository!**

 ## 1. Packer's Role: